Subhani-Jayoda/Subhani-Jayoda/README.md

 - 👋 Hi, I’m @Subhani-Jayoda
 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning React, TypeScript, and Machine Learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on innovative tech projects and community-driven initiatives
 - 📫 How to reach me subhagamage100@gmail.com
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I can solve a Rubik's Cube in under a minute!